okansungur/CodeQuality/README.md

 ??sonar.issuesReport.html.enable=true
-h2 database init will auto create mvn projesine dependency go to  pom.xml ans run

-After our analyses form the web interface we will be able to see some categories related with our project The categories can be listed as Bugs, Vulnerabilities, Security Hotspots, and Code Smells.
-Overall Code screen there are some measurements such as bugs,Vulnerabilities, Security Hotspots .Vulnerabilities, Code smells .
 We know bugs an security hotspots.
 Vulnerabilities are the weak parts of your code potentially an attacker can use them.Code smells are not bugs.
 They point out the weak design issues.